Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-07/05-media-mgmnt/page-03.md

 </div>
 <br><br>

-<span class="label label-success">Neat-O</span> Hovering your cursor over the download link will show you the file's size.
+Hovering your cursor over the download link will show you the file's size.
 Most videos give you the two required options you need: H.264 (`.mp4`) and an open-source type (`.ogg`).

 <img src="../img/download-video-archive.png" alt="Hovering mouse over download icons" title="Downloading with Archive.org" width="400" />